xlang-ai/Spider2/README.md

 - If you only want access to the **FULL dataset** of Spider 2.0-Snow, you only need to complete **Step2**.

-### Spider 2.0-Snow and Spider 2.0-Lite
+### Spider 2.0-Snow and Spider 2.0-Lite (UPDATE 2024-12-26)

-We highly recommend that you directly use Spider2-snow and Spider2-lite for benchmarking and research.
-First, run the Spider-Agent Framework!!
+**We highly recommend that you directly use Spider2-snow and Spider2-lite for benchmarking and research.
+First, run the Spider-Agent Framework!!**

 For more details, please refer to the following links: